 Oregon Humane Society believes in providing opportunities for children to attend our programs.
 We are committed to serving as many families as possible; however, scholarship funds are limited.
 Typical awards range from 20% – 50% of Counselor Leadership Training Camp tuition.
-Scholarship Applications will be accepted January 22-February 2.
+Scholarship Applications are closed.
 If funds allow, a rolling application window will open on March 5.

 Camp runs from Monday through Friday, from 9:30 am to 4 pm.
 Please arrive no earlier than 9:20 am and plan to be picked up at 4 pm.
 It is very important that campers be picked up on time because we do not have facilities or staff to supervise children after camp is over.
 When camp counselors return to volunteer during their two camp sessions, they will arrive at 9 am.

 We hope so!
 Some camp activities will build on ones from previous days, so you might miss out on something important if you miss too much time.
 If you need to miss a day, just let us know.